liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

 :::image type="content" source="../media/feedback-microsoft-ocv.png" alt-text="Screenshot that shows the feedback to Microsoft survey.":::

-In this sprint, SharePoint Server has introduced a new feature that overwrites the feature introduced in 24H1, namely the Dynamic Survey feature.
-This feature allows the dynamic configuration and display of surveys to gather administrator feedback in a more effective manner based on current needs.
+Starting from Version 25H1, SharePoint Server has introduced an enhancement that overwrites the feature introduced in 24H1.
+This enhancement allows the dynamic configuration and display of surveys to gather administrator feedback in a more effective manner based on current needs.

-The Dynamic Survey feature provides scope for making the following types of surveys as configurable and customizable:
+This Version 25H1-enhancement provides scope for making the following types of surveys as configurable and customizable:

 1. Survey type
 1. Rating question